Nissan Silvia (1965)

 Good at rough road driving

-The 170mm ground clearance is sufficient for rough roads in Japan, and the fact that the fuel tank does not protrude from the bottom of the tail like the Fairlady 1500 makes it easy to drive.
-When I was driving at an average speed of 60km/h on the two-lane gravel road from Ushiku-cho to the Yatabe test course, two sedans and a sports car were chasing me, but I lost sight of them within two minutes.
-The Silvia is fast on rough roads.
-The handling and maneuverability are also satisfactory.
-The only thing is that the wheel covers are thin, and they were dented in a few places by stones that were kicked up.
-The material needs to be considered a little more.
 Some people say that the suspension of the Silvia should be made a little stiffer, but I am against it.
-The results of the cornering test showed that the roll rate was not particularly small, but combined with the understeering characteristics, the car had good adhesion to the road surface, and even when driving at speeds of over 100 mph, the softness of the suspension was not noticeable.
+The results of the cornering tests showed that the roll rate was not particularly small, but combined with the understeering characteristics, the car had good adhesion to the road surface, and even when driving at speeds of over 100 mph, the softness of the suspension was not noticeable.
 Rather, it was held down by the aerodynamic body style, making it very stable.
 These factors make the car particularly stable on rough roads, and I think that the current specifications are perfect for this car, demonstrating excellent road holding.

 My own Silvia “order”

 First of all, the lack of a lock on the triangular window around the driver’s seat is worrisome.
-The current Fairlady 1500 also lacks a locking device, but my friend H, another test driver, actually managed to pry open the triangular window by hand.
+The current Fairlady 1500 also lacks a locking device, but my friend “H,” another test driver, actually managed to pry open the triangular window by hand.
 Considering the cases of theft and attempted theft, I would really like to see a push button locking device installed.
 Next, while the gauges are beautiful and elegantly designed for night driving with the lights on, the glass reflects light during the day and makes them hard to read.
 I would like to see a small hood or some other solution.

 The glove box on the left side of the instrument panel has the opening mechanism as the Bluebird, and it is too shabby for a 1.2 million yen car.
 It should have a stronger hinge and a locking mechanism, since many people are in the habit of putting their vehicle registration certificate in there.